Fort Dix: History

 Construction began in June 1917.
 Camp Dix, as it was known at the time, was a training and staging ground for units during World War I. Though the camp was an embarkation camp for the New York Port of Embarkation, it did not fall under the direct control of that command, with the War Department retaining direct jurisdiction.
 The camp became a demobilization center after the war.
 Between the World Wars, Camp Dix was a reception, training, and discharge center for the Civilian Conservation Corps.
 Camp Dix became Fort Dix on 8 March 1939, and the installation became a permanent Army post.
 During and after World War II, the fort served the same purpose as in the First World War, serving as a training and staging ground during the war and a demobilization center after the war.

+After victory in Europe, arrangements were made to return prisoners of war to their home countries.
+154 Soviet citizens who had been captured in German uniform were brought from Camp Ruston in Louisiana to Fort Dix in preparation for their return.
+On 29 June 1945, having learned of the plan, they rioted, attempting to provoke their guards to shoot them.
+Three hanged themselves.
+Seven proved they were not Soviet citizens, and the rest were shipped out on 31 August.

 On 15 July 1947, Fort Dix became a basic-training center and the home of the 9th Infantry Division.
 In 1954, the 9th moved out and the 69th Infantry Division made the fort home until it was deactivated on 16 March 1956.
 During the Vietnam War, rapid expansion took place.
 A mock Vietnamese village was constructed, and soldiers received Vietnam-specific training before being deployed.
 Since Vietnam, Fort Dix has sent soldiers to Operation Desert Shield, Desert Storm, Bosnia, Afghanistan, and Iraq.